sourcery-ai-experiments/blog.nathanv.me/content/posts/budget-home-network.md

-+++
+---
+author: Nathan Vaughn
+cover: /img/budget-home-network/cover.jpg
+date: "2019-10-14"
-title = "Building a Home Network on a Budget" date = "2019-10-14" author = "Nathan Vaughn" tags = ["home-networking"] description = "This is the first time I've lived somewhere where I can setup my own network.
-I just wanted to write up how I've done it." cover = "/img/budget-home-network/cover.jpg"
+description: This is the first time I've lived somewhere where I can setup my own network.
+I just wanted to write up how I've done it.
-+++
+tags:
+- home-networking
+title: Building a Home Network on a Budget
+---

 ## Background